Measuring Oscillations with A Million Atmospheric Neutrinos: Neutrino Water Cross Section

 The systematic uncertainties assumed in this work are summarized in~\Cref{table:XSecSysts} and follow the ranges assumed by the official oscillation analyses from each of the experiments considered in this work.
-During the upcoming data-taking period of IceCube-Upgrade, ORCA, and SuperK, it is expected that the neutrino cross-section uncertainties will further improve by new data from experiments in operation and theoretical development.
-These measurements and theoretical developments are motivated by the development of the upcoming next-generation neutrino detectors, DUNE and Hyper-Kamiokande.
+During the upcoming data-taking period of IceCube Upgrade, ORCA, and SuperK, it is expected that the neutrino cross section uncertainties will further improve with new data from experiments in operation and theoretical development.
+These measurements and theoretical developments are motivated by the upcoming next-generation neutrino detectors, DUNE and Hyper-Kamiokande.